College in the High School Policies

 Student Policies and Student Rights, Responsibilities & Policies

 Everett Community College follows a number of guidelines that support a civil and respectful environment and provide procedures to assure fair treatment.
 EvCC Student LIFE provides the Student Rights & Responsibilities annually, which outlines many of the policies and procedures that support student conduct and institutional responsibilities.

 Grades awarded for the college credit can be different from the grade the student is awarded by the high school.
 If you are on a 504 or IEP plan please note that a Pass or Fail grade is NOT an option for this program.
 View the EvCC CHS grading policy.

 Deadlines Apply - Students need to meet the registration deadline.
-See the 2013-2014 program deadlines below:
+See the program deadlines on the CHS home page.

 The College in the High School (CHS) program requires that student meet the same prerequisites and/or placement test scores that all students of EvCC must meet.

 Most students will need to take the Compass Placement test in order to meet the required prerequisites.
 Required prerequisite list can be found on the CHS landing page under the “Prerequisite” link in the table and your high school teacher can also tell you what the required prerequisites are.
 Once the student has successfully met the prerequisite placement they can move on to the last step: Registration.
 Students who do not meet the required placement test scores may not register for the College in the High School credit.
 No exceptions.
 To view a list of courses and whether or not you need to take the compass test click here.